dotnet/roslyn/docs/features/nullable-reference-types.md

     }
 }
 ```
-If there is no `[NonNullTypes]` attribute in any containing scope, including the module, reference types are non-nullable.
+If there is no `[NonNullTypes]` attribute at any containing scope, including the module, reference types are null-oblivious.
 ```c#
 [NonNullTypes(false)] string[] Oblivious; // string~[]~
 [NonNullTypes(true)] string[] NotNull; // string![]!